dbyio/bootstrapMyPi/README.md

-# bootstrapMyPi - Bootstrap my Raspberry Pi using Terraform
+# Bootstrap my Raspberry Pi using Terraform

 ## What is it?